One year after Trump assassination attempt, changes at Secret Service but questions remain

 Instead of having one unified command post with representatives from every agency providing security in the same room, there were two command posts at the rally.
 One investigation described a “chaotic mixture” of radio, cell phone, text, and email used to communicate that day.

+The report said the lack of information-sharing was due to the agency's “siloed information sharing practices.”
+The report didn't offer details on the threat although reporting at the time indicated that a threat to Trump's life from Iran prompted additional security in the days before the Butler rally.

+The agency said Sunday that following the assassination attempt, they took a “serious look” at their operations and have undergone significant reforms to address what happened that day.

-The Secret Service issued a report Thursday about what it has done to address problems laid bare at Butler.
+Earlier this week the agency issued its own report Thursday about what it has done.

 “Since President Trump appointed me as director of the United States Secret Service, I have kept my experience on July 13 top of mind, and the agency has taken many steps to ensure such an event can never be repeated in the future,” said Sean Curran, whom Trump tasked with leading the agency.
 Curran was one of the agents standing next to Trump as he was hustled off the stage after the shooting.